 - Gross Schechter Day School

-The halls of our Lower School are alive with the sounds of students engaged in meaningful learning activities.
-Our team of dedicated teachers is committed to developing each student's individual strengths and to maximize each child's potential.
+Our lower school consists of students in grades Kindergarten through Fourth grade.
+The halls of our Lower School are alive with the sounds of students engaged in meaningful learning activities that provide them with a comprehensive education outstanding in both general and Judaic studies.
+Our team of dedicated teachers is committed to developing each student’s individual strengths and to maximize each child’s potential.

 The classroom environment encourages students to explore new ideas, practice new skills, be kind to one another and treat each other with respect.
 Technology is woven into all aspects of the curriculum, ensuring that students become proficient a variety of programs and research methods.
 Art, Music, and Physical Education classes complement and enhance the students’ experience at school.